COVID patients die on trolleys outside Delhi hospital | Health

 "They are like cattle in there," said one man after coming outside.
 Despite the lack of beds, many feel they have little choice than to turn up after being denied entry to other overburdened COVID hospitals, pleading with staff to admit their loved ones.

-Currently, an online dashboard indicates just 22 ICU beds out of more than 4,500 are available in Delhi.
-"We have been roaming around for three days searching for a bed," said a man who gave his name as Irfan, whose wife was sat immobile on the pavement.
+Currently, an online dashboard indicates just 22 ICU beds are available in Delhi out of more than 4,500.
+"We have been roaming around for three days searching for a bed," said a man who gave his name as Irfan, whose wife sat immobile on the pavement.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)